 Take baby steps – Just remember that each day will get easier and less painful as time goes on.
 Take things slowly and try to avoid uncomfortable situations or encounters.
 If you are feeling depressed, overwhelmed or anxious though, seek professional help, as you don’t need to go through it all alone.

 Is the Property Settlement still on your To-Do List?

 It’s not unusual for couples to physically separate or even divorce without finalising the property settlement.
 It can seem too difficult, too expensive or just too stressful.

-If you’re in this situation we invite you to download our Free e-Book “We’ve decided to Separate… What happens now?”
-It provides you with no-nonsense information about how you can manage a property settlement without spending a fortune in legal fees or involving combative lawyers. it gives you a path forward so you can take care of the paperwork and get on with your life.
+If you’re in this situation we invite you to download our Free Guide “The WIN-WIN Strategy Guide to a Fair Property Settlement” It provides you with no-nonsense information about how you can manage a property settlement without spending a fortune in legal fees or involving combative lawyers.
+It gives you a path forward so you can take care of the paperwork and get on with your life.